guard/guard/CONTRIBUTING.md

 * Update the [README](https://github.com/guard/guard/blob/master/README.md).
 * Please **do not change** the version number.

+The title of your PR will automatically be included in the release notes for the next version of the gem.
+A maintainer can add one of the following GitHub labels to the PR to automatically categorize it when the release notes are generated:

+- ⚠️ Breaking
+- ✨ Feature
+- 🐛 Bug Fix
+- 📚 Docs
+- 🏠 Housekeeping

 For questions please join us in our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).